 Payment for summer and intersession classes is due upon registration.

-- Fall 2018: Classes begin on Tuesday, August 28th.
-The last day for students to add/drop classes is Wednesday, September 5th.
+- Spring 2019: Classes begin on Tuesday, January 22.
+The last day for students to add/drop classes is Tuesday, January 29.

 Non-attendance of classes does not entitle students to a credit on their tuition and fee bill, formal withdrawal is required.
 New incoming students need to notify the Admissions Office at 203.837.9000, returning undergrad students need to formally withdraw with the Registrar’s Office at 203.837.9200, Graduate students need to withdraw through the Graduate Office at 203.837.8244.
 To ensure a full credit on refundable fees, withdraw prior to the first day of classes.
 For more information, select the Withdrawal and Refund Policy from the left hand menu options.